'Tis the Season for Baby Lizards

-Over the last few weeks, baby lizards have been hatching out of their eggs throughout Southern California.
-Most of these baby lizards are one of two widespread species, the Western Fence Lizard and the Side-blotched Lizard, but it is also hatching season for many of Southern California’s other lizard species.
+Over the past few weeks, baby lizards have been hatching out of their eggs throughout Southern California.
+Most of these baby lizards are one of two widespread species, the western fence lizard and the side-blotched lizard, but it is also hatching season for many of Southern California’s other lizard species.

 Father and son citizen scientists Drew and Jude Ready observed a baby western fence lizard in Claremont on June 30th.
 Jude carefully picked up the tiny lizard, while Drew took a photo that he then submitted to the Reptiles and Amphibians of Southern California (RASCals)citizen science project.
 Western Fence Lizards are also frequently called “blue belly” lizards because of the bright blue patches on their abdomen and chin.
 If you are in the L.A. area and see a lizard on a rock doing “push up” displays, it is this lizard.
 In Southern California, western fence lizards breed in mid to late March and the females lay eggs 2–4 weeks after that.
 After about two months, these eggs hatch, resulting in the many baby western fence lizards we can observe in late June and July.
 Western fence lizard females can lay up to three clutches of eggs per year.
 As a result, we can expect more tiny baby lizards for the next couple of months as subsequent clutches hatch.
 Hatchlings are about 1 inch long, or “1 inch SVL” in herpetological lingo.
 SVL stands for snout to vent length.
 Because many lizard species can easily drop their tails, scientists measure lizard body size excluding the tail.
 Thus, lizard body size is measured from the tip of the snout to the vent (aka the cloaca).